 - Neopets has a wishing well which can give out items and an avatar.

-- In the Garfield and Friends episode "Day of Doom", Garfield makes a wish in a well for no more Mondays.
+- In "Day of Doom", Garfield makes a wish in a well for no more Mondays.
 At the end, it turns out that the well is actually part of a race of well-like aliens.

 - The premise of the Looney Tunes special Daffy Duck's Fantastic Island involves Daffy and Speedy discovering a magic talking wishing well while stranded on a desert island, and selling its uses for cash.